Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 ![robot_coordsystem_smaller.png](/manual/configuration/robot_coordsystem_smaller.png)

 # Coordinate system in matrix
-(This is a technical section, not absoutely necessary) Translations and rotations are chained mathematically through 4x4 matrix multiplications.
+Translations and rotations are chained mathematically through 4x4 matrix multiplications.
+The left upper 3x3 matrix represents rotations and the result is the orientation of the result.
+The right column 1x3 vector is the translation and the result is the position.

 At every stage, the position and orientation (intermediate) endpoint can be seen:
 ![robot_coordinates.png](/manual/configuration/robot_coordinates.png)
 The red column marks the X axis, the green the Y axis, the blue the Z axis, the yellow the position.
 Each have 3 numbers for cartesian X, Y, Z direction.
 If the red would be 0/0/1, it would mean the X axis points to the Z direction, straight up.
 The numbers are orthonormal, i. e. for every vector x² + y² + z² = 1 and the three vectors are perpendicular to each other.